 - A score of zero means no calcium is seen in the heart.
 It suggests a low chance of developing a heart attack in the future.

-- No change to current treatment plan
+- No change to your current treatment.

-- Different medication or dose of medication
+- A different medicine or dose of medicine.

-- Changes to your diet and exercise routine
+- Changes to your diet and exercise routine.

-- New weight-loss goals
+- New weight-loss goals.